-A Homewood is a big item, and the prospect of moving your new stove through your house into position may seem a little daunting – take heart knowing that you need only do it once!
+A Homewood is a big item, too heavy to carry, and the prospect of moving your new stove through your house into position may seem a little daunting – take heart knowing that you need only do it once!
 It’s easier than you may imagine – armed with a plan and a little preparation you’ll complete it in less time than it takes to read this article.
 Mostly just done with levers and rollers, though if you have steps to navigate you’re going to be involving ramps as well.

 Note: this is written using the Homewood Heritage as the example, but it all applies to the Homewood Matriarch as well (it’s just heavier and longer: but all the same levering techniques apply, just with an extra roller or two!).
 Almost all also applies to the Homewood Companion, with one major exception: the Companion (usually) comes on legs which mean you won’t be ever rolling just the stove itself, so you want to leave it on the pallet as long as possible – ideally until it is sitting on the pallet in front of the install location, then with the help of a few people, walk it off the pallet end at a time onto the hearth.
 Even without legs though, the Companion still isn’t suitable for rolling directly; it has different rail configurations – always keep it on the pallet until right in front of the installation!

 Your stove will arrive strapped to a pallet.
 It will be partially disassembled (flue collar, hand rail and top air control removed – reassembly instructions supplied) and be boxed with cardboard and/or plastic pallet wrap to help protect it in transit.
 If we’ve sent it to you internationally it will also be crated up with plywood, and we will have circled the screws you need to take out (#2 square drive) to uncrate.